 If so, your client may be experiencing a phenomenon called sleep inertia.With sleep inertia, a client’s performance following a nap is actually worse than it was before the nap.This decrease normally lasts less than a half hour, but it can be dangerous to do anything that requires alertness and coordination.
 If your sleep disorder client frequently awakens to this condition, he or she may want to exercise caution.
 I advise my sleep disorder clients to allow several minutes for the effects of sleep inertia to wear off before driving, operating machinery, or engaging in any hazardous activity.
 The cause of sleep inertia is unknown.

 Are you treating a sleep disorder client who has complained of the effects of sleep inertia?

-On this track we have discussed treating narcolepsy.
+In this section, we have discussed treating narcolepsy.
 We discussed methods for decreasing narcoleptic occurrences, tips for those who live with a narcoleptic, and sleep inertia.

-On the next track we will discuss four mental imagery techniques.
+In the next section, we will discuss four mental imagery techniques.
 Four mental imagery techniques that we will discuss are the ‘Float Along,’ ‘Drifting Downward.’
 ‘Count Down to Relaxation,’ and the ‘On Vacation’ techniques.

 What is sleep inertia?